 It's important to know which species of tetra you are talking about when you are deciding on species that will coexist well with your tetras.
-The smaller tetras, such as neon, lemon, ruby, serpae, black phantom, cardinal and glowlight tetras, typically grow no larger than 2 inches and are a favorite in many community tanks.
+The smaller tetras, such as neon, lemon, ruby, serpae, black phantom, cardinal, and glowlight tetras, typically grow no larger than two inches and are a favorite in many community tanks.
 You would not want to put tetras with oscars and gouramis, which can grow quite large and will likely consider them prey.

+They are colorful and easy to maintain, like tetras, and are generally nonaggressive toward other species.
+They like a planted tank with rocks, ceramics and other places to hide yet plenty of space to swim, and they eat much the same food as tetras.
 Larger tetras are usually peaceful and enjoy having other tetras around.
 They also do well with danios, corydoras, discus fish, most livebearers and some peaceful dwarf cichlids, such as apistogrammas.
 Like most other tetras, they are hardy and easy to maintain.

-Bottom feeders and algae eaters are important members of a healthy aquarium.
+Bottom feeder scavengers and algae eaters are important members of a healthy aquarium.
 They clean the tank of waste and help keep down algae growth.
 Catfish species, corydoras and raspboras, a member of the carp family, provide this service for your tank.
 The plecostomus is another important bottom feeder.
 Although this one can grow quite large, he will not bother your other fish.

-A good rule of thumb is to provide a gallon of water per inch of fish.
+A good rule of thumb is to provide a gallon of water per inch of fish, says Fish Tank World.
 For example, a 20-gallon tank could house approximately 20 inches of fish.
 This means you wouldn't want to put more than about eight neon tetras and three mollies together in a tank that size.